Premier League 2020/2021 fixtures | Full schedule, TV channels, kick-off times, free-to-air games info

 Premier League fixtures have been confirmed for 2020/21 and we've got all the details including how to watch every match live on TV in the UK.

-Premier League fixtures are back with a bang.
-A searing weekend of action, goals and a complete disregard for the art of defending resulted in a big win for fans watching on TV at home.
+Premier League fixtures provided more goals at the weekend than any other week of matches since the league was reduced to 20 teams in 1993.

-A whopping 39 goals were scored across eight games, just four short of the Premier League record with two matches left to play.
+A stunning goal haul of 44 goals flew in between Saturday lunchtime and Monday night, with Gabriel Jesus’ injury-time strike for Man City against Wolves confirming the weekend’s legendary status.

-Everton kicked off proceedings by routing West Brom 5-2 at Goodison Park before Leeds and Fulham showed a similar level of defensive disrespect in a 4-3 thriller at Elland Road.
+Everton started the goal glut with a 5-2 mauling of West Brom 5-2 at Goodison Park before Leeds and Fulham put on a 4-3 thriller at Elland Road in a game that was not a fine advertisement for Premier League defending.

-Tottenham struck five past Southampton in a 5-2 romp and Leicester wrapped up the gameweek with a 4-2 hammering of Burnley.
+Tottenham beat Southampton 5-2 before Leicester wrapped up Sunday’s games with a 4-2 thrashing of Burnley live on BBC.

-Beyond the rampant goal tallies, fans and neutrals now have plenty to discuss as Manchester United stumbled out of the blocks with a home defeat to Crystal Palace and Newcastle’s optimism-breeding opening win was followed up with a humbling at the hands of Brighton this weekend.
+Monday Night Football saw Aston Villa get off to a great start with a narrow 1-0 win over Sheffield United at Villa Park before Manchester City beat a strong Wolves outfit 3-1, though the scoreline didn’t truly reflect the flow of the game as Nuno Espirito Santo’s men looked assured throughout.

-Aston Villa and Manchester City begin their seasons with games against Sheffield United and Wolves respectively on Monday night.
+Some Premier League teams will take a brief pause as Carabao Cup fixtures go ahead during midweek, though many of the big boys will enter the tournament against lower-league opposition before their next top flight game.

-Once they get their showdowns over with, it’ll be time for scan of our hottest Fantasy Premier League tips as managers grapple with a mad round of fixtures and how to make the most of GW3.
+It’s almost time for a scan of our hottest Fantasy Premier League tips as managers grapple with a mad round of fixtures and how to make the most of GW3.

 Every Premier League fixture in September will be shown live with broadcasters Sky Sports, BT Sport, Amazon Prime Video and BBC to share the spoils.